lexis-iiserk/lexis4/src/content/stalls/stall2.md

 venue: LHC Ground Floor
 organisers: Anuprovo Debnath, Manish Behera
 contacts: ad23ms110@iiserkol.ac.in, mb23ms121@iiserkol.ac.in
-poster: /stall2.png
 ---

-A crowd favourite of Lexis 3.0, Spin the Wheel is back!
+A crowd favourite of Lexis 4.0, Spin the Wheel is back!
 In a hangman-inspired game, STW players will have to guess a phrase for a given topic within a fixed amount of time—too many wrong guesses, and game over.

 ### Rules:
 + Players will first spin the wheel to land on a category to guess.
 The categories are authors and poets, books and poems, idioms and phrases. (others can also be added)